bazelbuild/bazel/site/docs/tutorial/java.md

 ## Create and run tests with JUnit

-Before deploying, it makes sense to run tests to ensure functional correctness of your code.
+Prior to deployment, you will want to run tests on your code to ensure functional correctness.
 Let's walk through an example of writing and running tests using the `bazel test` command.

 Consider adding the following class to your `src/main/java/com/example` directory: